IanToujou/Kazunya/documentation/docs/commands/roleplay/cuddle.md

 ## **Description**

-???
-Changelog Abstract
-    Released in version `1.0.0`.

-    No changes have been made since the first release.

 The cuddle command is used to cuddle other users on the server.
 Kazunya will return a random Anime cuddle GIF and ping the mentioned user.

 <p align="center"><img src="https://c.tenor.com/s44ige0diLYAAAAC/sanriokill-anime.gif"></p>